Georgetown University in Qatar

 Given the interdisciplinary nature of the Indian Ocean as an object of scholarly study, students

 pursuing a minor ought to demonstrate both depth and breadth of knowledge in the field.
-The proposed minor will consist of three components:
+The minor consist of two components:

 All students will be expected to take an interdisciplinary introductory course to the minor.
 This course will dwell on the interconnections and circularities that define Indian Ocean worlds.

-Regional expertise, built via three or more courses, is essential to appreciate transregional connections from particular vantage points.
+Regional expertise is built via five additional courses, is essential to appreciate transregional connections from particular vantage points.
 We use “Asia” and “Africa” as broadly heuristic categories that draw on the expertise of our faculty who, nonetheless, seek to transcend the conventional confines of area studies scholarship.
 Such regional specialization is critical for students to develop depth of knowledge in a chosen region even as they examine the constitution of those regions in a critical decolonial vein.

 Africana Studies